Geohashing/oHash/docs/iOS_versions.md

 So from a "what do users use" viewpoint, we probs want to support 16 as well as 17.
 Going back to 15 or even 14 would be lovely, but only if it's no extra effort.

-## What versions give better functionality?

-No idea.
-My plan is to start by supporting all the way back to iOS 14, and see if that blocks me from using anything cool.

-I can always change it to support only 15+, 16+, or even 17+ later on, if I have to.

 ## What functionality would be better in iOS 15, 16, or 17?

 ### Persistance